Fact-checked by Rafael Tabasca, Full Stack Developer @ Capicua.

-The cornerstone for analyzing relationships between variables in data sets is linear algebra.
+The cornerstone for analyzing relationships between random variables in data sets is linear algebra.
 Let's take a simple linear regression model as an example.
-Linear algebra's coefficients define how each predictor variable contributes to the response variable.
-Let's talk about the aspects of linear algebra used in Machine Learning!
+Linear algebra's coefficients define how each variable in the prediction model contributes to the response variable.
+Let's talk about the aspects of linear algebra used in Machine Learning.

 One quick way to create a vertical vector is by using the methods reshape(-1, 1) and shape:

 These are rectangular representations of columns and rows.
 Matrixes can present as 2-dimensional arrays to represent and manage large datasets.
-In turn, they perform various operations, like multiplication, inversion, and decomposition.
+In turn, they perform operations like multiplication, inversion, and decomposition.

-Matrixes' use in supervised learning relates to training data's features and labels.
+The use of matrixes in Supervised Learning relates to training data's features and labels.
 Likewise, it helps depict similarities or dissimilarities between different examples of unsupervised learning.
-Matrix elements also apply to the optimization and regularization of Machine Learning models.
+Matrix elements also apply to optimization methods and regularization of Machine Learning models.
 With Python, you can create matrices as a 2-dimensional list (a list of lists).

 This operation results in a 3x3 matrix.
 Each inner list represents a row, and the integers within each internal list represent the row's elements.
-We can also create a matrix in Python by using the NumPy library, which has additional functionality for working with matrices:
+We can also create a matrix in Python by using the NumPy library, which has additional functionality for working with vectors and matrices.

 A tensor is a multidimensional array of numbers.
 In ML, tensors represent various data types, such as images, videos, and audio.
 Tensors can have any number of dimensions and represent data in multiple formats and types.
-This variety includes scalars, vectors, matrixes, and higher-dimensional arrays.
-While a one-dimensional tensor can be a vector, a two-dimensional tensor can be a matrix.
+This variety includes scalars, vectors, matrix algebra operations, and higher-dimensional arrays.
+While a one-dimensional tensor can be a vector, a two-dimensional tensor can be a matrix operation.